 Hideo is no exception to this.

-Dead Orbit, is a group of spineless cowards because they seek salvation out in the cosmos.
+Dead Orbit is a group of spineless cowards because they seek salvation out in the cosmos.
 FWC is all secrets and no answers.
 Hideo views them as inferior by comparison and feels as though New Monarchy are the only ones who have humanity's true interest at heart.
-And by that, I mean "Make Last City Great Again" kind of interest at heart.
+And by that, I mean they have a "Make Last City Great Again" kind of interest at heart.
 There's clearly a difference in opinion but I mean, you try telling him and his followers that.

 He puts up a front of a self-sacrificing good-willed person, but it goes without saying that with his political power, he has grown corrupt in secret.
 He so much as tries to use his political authority to ruin the lives of those who wrong him.
 Case in point: